 “The IPA on tap!” bellowed Jarvis in reply.
 Adrienne leant in to tell Mike she had an Aperol Spritz and her voice wheedled into his ear like an intimate secret.
 Mike wanted to linger there, but stepped back and shouted, “I’ll get another round, yeah?!”

 The two nodded and he left to breach the wall of muscle at the bar.
 He returned with three drinks, none of which was an IPA.
-Jarvis and Adriene were ensconced in their stilted danced of mouth to ear discussion, their bodies frequently touching as their stifled conversation passed between them.
-Jarvis saw Mike, took the beer he offered and repeated his earlier call, “Mikey boy!”.
+Jarvis and Adriene were ensconced in their stilted dance of mouth to ear discussion, their bodies frequently touching as a stifled conversation passed between them.
+Jarvis saw Mike, took the beer he offered and repeated his earlier call, “Mikey boy!”
 This time he grabbed Mike’s arm and pulled him in close so his mouth was next to Mike’s ear.
 Mike winced as Jarvis’ gruff voice buffeted his hearing.
 “Mate, I owe you big time.
 It’s working a treat.
 I’m in!”

 Mike shouted in reply, “I’m sorry, I think they got your order wrong, and gave me a stout instead of the IPA!”